As the world becomes increasingly uncertain, Morgan Stanley (MS) offers stability - The Dwinnex

-Morgan Stanley (NYSE: MS) closed the day trading at 86.17 up 1.11% from the previous closing price of $85.22.
-In other words, the price has increased by $+0.95 from its previous closing price.
-On the day, 7811867 shares were traded.
-MS reached its highest trading level at $86.21 during the session, while it also had its lowest trading level at $83.39.
+The closing price of Morgan Stanley (NYSE: MS) was 86.86 for the day, up 2.03% from the previous closing price of $85.13.
+In other words, the price has increased by $+1.73 from its previous closing price.
+On the day, 7578011 shares were traded.
+MS reached its highest trading level at $87.26 during the session, while it also had its lowest trading level at $84.37.

 Sponsored